-22. Prior to First Operation of the development, details of the acoustic barrier shall be submitted to, and approved in writing by, the local planning authority.
-The acoustic barrier shall be implemented in accordance with the approved details prior to first operation of the development, in accordance with the details set out in the Environmental Statement (paragraph 7.7.6).
+23. Prior to the first operation of the development, details of permanent errant vehicle protection measures to protect the viaduct piers of HS1 shall be submitted to, and approved by, the local planning authority.
+The approved measures shall be implemented prior to the first operation of the development and retained thereafter.

-Reason: To protect the amenities of surrounding occupiers and to ensure that the development can be integrated within its surroundings in accordance with Policy PMD1 of the adopted Thurrock LDF Core Strategy and Policies for the Management of Development DPD (as amended) (2015).
+Reason: In order to ensure the satisfactory development of the site in accordance with policy PMD2 of the Adopted Thurrock LDF Core Strategy and Policies for the Management of Development DPD (as amended) (2015).